Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To confirm that an admin can create, edit, and delete places, and see changes reflected in scheduling options on the Home and Dashboard pages.

+**Preconditions:**
+- Admin user is authenticated
+- Places management interface is accessible
+- Database is available for place creation/modification
+- Audit logging system is configured
+- Home page scheduling dropdown is functional

 **Actions:**
 - Step 1: Sign in as admin and navigate to Places tab
 - Step 2: Click "Add New Place" button